glotzerlab/hoomd-blue/sphinx-doc/howto/prevent-particles-from-moving.rst

 To prevent a subset of particles from moving in HPMC simulations:

-1. Set the type of those particles to a type not used by particles that should move.
+1. Use different types for stationary particles and mobile particles.
-2. Set the move sizes of that type to 0.
+2. Set the move sizes of the stationary type to 0.
-3. Set the shape for that type accordingly.
+3. Set the shape of the stationary type accordingly.

 For example: